-Bhatt SP, Dransfield MT.
-Chronic lung diseases and cardiovascular disease.
-In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
+Maron B. Pulmonary hypertension.
+In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-11th ed.
-Philadelphia, PA: Elsevier; 2019:chap 86.BACK TO TOP
+12th ed.
+Philadelphia, PA: Elsevier; 2022:chap 88.BACK TO TOP

 Reviewed By: Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.